AndersDeath/diary2/000-current.md

 # 15 January - Monday - Yerevan - 109 day of immigration

 I improved today the readme prototype.
 It looks better, but still not suitable for production.
 I prepared plan minimum for the project.
 I finished with 3 fields, but even now I see that It needs to start using state management system.
 It will be definitely redux.
 Also I read a bit about system design.
 It's cool and very useful for me.
 I watched english lessons.
+Now I know about Oxford comma and that this rule is controversial.